mongodb/leafygreen-ui/README.md

 3. Update each package's changelog:

-a) Provide information about what packages to release and what what version each package should be bumped to.
-We follow semver conventions for versioning, so each change will either be major, minor or patch.
+a) Provide information about what packages to release and what version each package should be bumped to.
+We follow semver conventions for versioning, so each change will either be major, minor, or patch.

 ```
 yarn changeset